-The nature of this excess emission is explored in Section~\ref{sec:excess} below.
+Extending the power-law $+$ Gaussian fit to include the LCO $U$-band light curve \citep{Hosseinzadeh2022apj} results in \chisqr\ = 3.1 and estimates the $U$-band power-law index $\alpha_U$ = 2.49 (Figure~\ref{fig:gaus}; row 4), where the $t_{\rm PL}$, $\mu$, and $\sigma$ obtained from the $BVi$ fit is applied to the $U$-band.
+The addition of $U$-band increases $\Phi_{\rm ex}$ by 17.9\%, indicating that the excess emission mainly emerges in the optical bands from $B$ to $i$ (also see Figure~\ref{fig:uvsup}).
+The nature of this excess emission is explored in Section~\ref{sec:excess}.
 Following the excess emission phase, the power-law component dominates the light curve rise, with power-law indices consistent with what has been inferred from the light curves of other normal \tase\ \citep[$\sim$ 1--3;][]{Miller2020apj}.